People ask me: “How do you know you are a psychopath?”

 But it wasn’t always like this.

 I have wondered by myself many, many times: What am I?

 I knew I was different from other people, but I thought I was different in a good way, and in my heart I still think so.
-I've always thought of myself as a good person, and all I knew about psychopaths was that 'everybody knows' and that a lot of people still believe they know about psychopaths.
+I’ve always thought of myself as a good person, and all I knew about psychopaths was what ‘everybody’ think they know about psychopaths.